openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 ## DedicatedWorkerGlobalScope

 Implements communication between the worker thread and the host thread.
 The **postMessage** API is used to send messages to the host thread, and the **close** API is used to terminate the worker thread.
-The **DedicatedWorkerGlobalScope** class inherits from [WorkerGlobalScope](#workerglobalscope).
+This class inherits from [WorkerGlobalScope](#workerglobalscope).

 ### postMessage